 How to get an abono transporte in Madrid.

 First of all, are you wondering how to get around the Community of Madrid?
 Because if so, Smart Insiders is here to give tips on securing an abono transporte.
-There is a lot to consider before you go and buy an abono.
+Also, there is a lot to consider before you go and buy an abono.
 Most noteworthy examples are the zone of your school or work, how old you are, and how many methods of transportation you take during your commute.
-It may seem confusing at the beginning, but after reading we hope to have all your questions answered and riding around the city with ease.
+Maybe it seems confusing at the beginning, but after reading we hope to have all your questions answered and riding around the city with ease.

 Step 1: Finding your zone.